-Olympic College Olympic College presents six STEM awards on behalf of the Mathematics, Engineering, Sciences and Health (MESH) Department.
-Olympic College and the MESH Department are committed to excellence in teaching students ways to integrate theory, experience and application and recognizing outstanding STEM projects in grades 7-12.
+Olympic College Olympic College presents six STEM awards on behalf of the Mathematics, Engineering, Sciences and Health (MESH) Division.
+Olympic College and the MESH Department are committed to excellence in teaching student’s ways to integrate theory, experience and application and recognizing outstanding STEM projects in grades 7-12.

 Pacific Science Center The Pacific Science Center is proud to recognize students exhibiting scientific and engineering principles.
-The award recipients’ grades 1-8 receive either IMAX passes, Exhibit passes or a Family Silver Memberships allowing students the opportunity to explore the wonders of the Pacific Science Center.
+The award recipients’ grades 1-8 each receive a Family Membership and grades 9 – 12 receive four IMAX passes and four Exhibit passes allowing students, family and friends the opportunity to explore the wonders of the Pacific Science Center.